strmprivacy/nodejs-examples/README.md

 This repository consists of two parts, `sender.ts` and `receiver.ts`.
 In order to run the examples, make sure to copy `assets/credentials-template.json` to `assets/credentials.json`, and fill out the values.

+Start the examples using `npm run sender` and `npm run receiver` respectively.

 ## Need help?

 See our [documentation](https://docs.streammachine.io)